 Many traditional businesses are undergoing dramatic changes.
-Two probably the biggest modern phenomenas discussed lately have been Airbnb and Uber.
-Airbnb has revolutionalized accommodation business and Uber has done the same for transport and taxi area.
+Two probably the biggest modern phenomena discussed lately have been Airbnb and Uber.
+Airbnb has revolutionized accommodation business and Uber has done the same for transport and taxi area.
 Who will do the same in senior care business?

 Uber offers on-demand transportation service.
 The way this works is that people simply tap their smartphone and have a cab arrive at their location in the minimum possible time.
 Uber has optimized the service by lowering the waiting time as well as the cost the customer needs to pay.
 At the same time it has offered income for a large number of single drivers working as entrepreneurs.